AnaOnTram/T-Test-Calculator/readme.md

 ## Installation

 1. Clone or download the repository to your local machine
-2. Install the required dependency (SciPy) recommended to use virtual environments using conda:
+2. Install the required dependency (recommended to use virtual environments like conda):
    ```bash
    pip install scipy
    ```